Joanna-dataanalyst/Excel-report-of-Amazon-sales-analysis/README.md

 Amazon sales generated more revenue offline with 58% then online revenue with 42%.
 This indicates that physical stores or other offline means are atill highly relevant in the sales strategy.

 # Data source
-Amazon sales
+Amazon sales dataset was gotten from kaggle.
-It contains only one table/sheet with 15 column and 101 rows
+It contains only one table/sheet with 15 column and 101 rows.

+# Data transformation and cleaning
+Data was efficiently cleaned on excel,and was analyzed efficiently using power pivot.